Firm wants to recover the Titanic’s iconic telegraph machine

 “It seems clear that this is not simply a ‘one-off’ proposal for the Marconi Wireless Telegraph, but a placeholder for future requests to take similar actions in order to recover other artifacts from inside the wreck,” federal attorney Kent P. Porter wrote.

-Porter also wrote that the court must consider international agreements involving the wreck as wellas archaelogical standards to determine whether the retrieval is justified.
+Porter also wrote that the court must consider international agreements involving the wreck as well as archaeological standards to determine whether the retrieval is justified.
 He cited the United Kingdom-based Joint Nautical Archaeology Policy Committee, which said the company has failed to adequately justify its proposal.

 Karen Kamuda, president of the Massachusetts-based Titanic Historical Society, Inc., told The Associated Press in an email that the society “has been against disturbing the wreck since 1985 because it is a gravesite.”